 In the late 1200s, within the span of one or two generations, they left their homes and moved away.

 The archeological sites found in Mesa Verde are some of the most notable and best preserved in the United States, offering visitors a look into the lives of the Ancestral Pueblo people.
-Twenty-four Native American tribes in the southwest have an ancestral affiliation with the sites at Mesa Verde.Lunch: Lunch at the Far View Terrace CaféAfternoon: Continue exploring Mesa VerdeDinner: At the LodgeEvening: Evening at leisureLodging: Far View LodgeMeals Included: Breakfast, Lunch, Dinner
+Twenty-four Native American tribes in the southwest have an ancestral affiliation with the sites at Mesa Verde.Lunch: At the Spruce Tree CaféAfternoon: Continue exploring Mesa VerdeDinner: At the LodgeEvening: Evening at leisureLodging: Far View LodgeMeals Included: Breakfast, Lunch, Dinner

 Multi-storied towers perched on canyon rims and balanced on boulders lead visitors to marvel at the skill and motivation of their builders.